WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 ## 🌱 Keeping your seed phrase safe 🛡

 Keeping your secret seed phrase safe and secure is essential to the security of your crypto assets.
-While this can be a difficult task, there are many ways you can do it.
-One way is to make sure that you have the seed phrase stored in a fireproof manner, at multiple locations.
+While this may not seem like a difficult task, but there are many ways you can do it, and some are not as secure as my top seed phrase storage pick.

+- One of the best ways to do this, is to make sure that you have the seed phrase stored in a fireproof manner, at multiple locations.

+The seed phrase is so important to your wallet, that even if you need to write it down on a few pieces paper at first to put in different locations, please do so, but for the love of crypto get a solid seed phrase storage solution ASAP.

 ```yml
 One product stands out as a top pick for me in this regard:
 ```

-## Impress Seed
+## 🏆 Impress Seed

 <img alt="seed phrase storge image" src="https://user-images.githubusercontent.com/104662990/204594671-cfc6e8f6-3577-4400-9fb5-8a83c0e3ebde.png">